Working Title of PhD: A common hope: a criminological and theological exploration of the role of hope in the desistance process

 Desistance literature talks of the transformation from offender to desister (Paternoster and Bushway 2009); a transformation which encompasses a new mind set, a new outlook on circumstance and a new social situation.
 Weaver’s (2016) research revealed narratives naming hope, to varying degrees, as a contributing factor to desistance.
 For some, hope was very targeted and goal based, whilst others used hope more to describe a state of being.
 Yet, more recently, Schinkel and Nugent (2016) showed, that for some, hope’s disappointment became a source of pain rather that encouragement.

-Her research will involve in-depth interviews, comparing the views of, (1) individuals presently serving time in prison with, (2) those who have been recently released and, (3) those who have been out of prison for two years or more.
-She will attempt to re-interview participants after six months in order to evaluate how hopes may have changed and the circumstances which brought these changes about.
+My research will involve in-depth interviews, comparing the views of, (1) individuals presently serving time in prison with, (2) those who have been recently released and, (3) those who have been out of prison for two years or more.
+I will attempt to re-interview participants after six months in order to evaluate how hopes may have changed and the circumstances which brought these changes about.